Skip to Content

 All of the ingredients laid out on a marble surface.

-It almost feels like cheating, but all you do is dump everything into a saucepan and bring it to a boil, whisking now and then.
+It almost feels like cheating, but all you do is dump everything into a small saucepan and bring it to a boil over medium heat, whisking now and then.
 Boom.
 That’s it.

 Drizzling homemade teriyaki sauce on a fillet of salmon.